At the Canadiens’ rookie camp: From ambidextrous centers to face-offs, and more

 A chance to create synergy between Montreal and Laval

 Several factors put Martin St-Louis at a disadvantage when he arrived in Montreal to try to refloat a sinking ship.
-One of those elements was not having really had time to sit down with Laval Rocket head coach Jean-François Houle to discuss with him and his team how the Canadiens were going to play. and what Houle could do in Laval to prepare players for what was going to be asked of them once they were called up.
+One of those elements was not having really had time to sit down with Laval Rocket head coach Jean-François Houle to discuss with him and his team how the Canadiens were going to play. and what Houle might do in Laval to prepare players for what was going to be asked of them once they were called up.

 With the expected rotation of young defensemen this season, building that kind of synergy takes on added importance this year.
 That’s why St. Louis made sure this was all sorted out long before the rookie tournament started.